Charlie Rose: Awards and honors

 Rose was awarded the 2014 Vincent Scully Prize by the National Building Museum.
 The prize is awarded for "exemplary practice, scholarship or criticism in architecture, historic preservation and urban design" according to the Museum.
 The award to Rose was stated as being due to his having "interviewed leaders of architecture and design and led 'insightful and substantive conversations' about the growth of cities and urban development."

 Amanda Burden, a former director of the New York City Department of City Planning, who was in a relationship with him from 1993 to 2006, spoke at the award ceremony in November 2014.
 Rose received an honorary doctorate from the State University of New York at Oswego on October 16, 2014, during the college's annual Lewis B. O'Donnell Media Summit, for his contributions in the broadcast, media, and television industries.
 In 2016, Duke University awarded him an honorary degree.

 The sexual misconduct allegations against Rose in 2017 led to him being stripped of his several awards and honors, as had happened to Bill Cosby amid his own sexual misconduct cases.
 On May 8, 2016, he received an honorary degree from Sewanee: The University of the South.
-There were, however, calls for Sewanee officials to strip Rose of the degree, and, as of March 21, 2018, all honors from Sewanee have been rescinded.
+There were calls for Sewanee officials to strip Rose of the degree, and, as of March 21, 2018, all honors from Sewanee have been rescinded.
 The State University of New York at Oswego Board of Trustees voted to revoke Rose's honorary degree on January 23, 2018.

 On November 21, 2017, the Roman Catholic Diocese of Rockville Centre rescinded a planned award to Rose.
 The Diocese was set to honor him as a "leader in broadcast media".
 Three days later, the Walter Cronkite Award for Excellence in Journalism given to him in 2015 was rescinded by the Walter Cronkite School of Journalism and Mass Communication.
 On the same day, officials at University of Kansas's School of Journalism and Mass Communications rescinded the National Citation Award it gave to Rose in 2017.

 On December 4, 2017, officials at Duke University's DeWitt Wallace Center for Media & Democracy rescinded the Futrell Award it gave him in September 2000.
 The award is given to outstanding Duke graduates who work in journalism.
 Montclair State University officials were considering whether to revoke the honorary doctorate it gave to him in 2002.
 The National Building Museum has made no public announcement on whether the 2014 Vincent Scully Prize has been withdrawn from Rose, but his name no longer appears on the list of winners on the organisation's website.

 Officials at University of North Carolina at Chapel Hill's Hussman School of Journalism and Media considered the fate of Rose's 1999 induction into the N.C.
 Journalism Hall of Fame.
 School officials ultimately decided to keep him in the Hall of Fame, while amending his Hall of Fame biography to include details of the sexual misconduct allegations.